thedamlab/rodeo2/README.md

     * You can just copy the hmm files from RODEO 1.0 (Perl version) into the folder instead if you'd like.
     * If you are worried about space, you can edit the PFAM_DIR variable in the general section of the `confs/default.conf` file.

+Note: If you are a MacOS user, if you are getting a "<urlopen error [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed..." when running RODEO, please go to your applications folder and go to your Python 3 folder and run the "Install_Certificates.command" to fix this issue.

 There may be things missing.
 Please let me know.

 ## Usage